willclarkson/lsstScratchWIC/README.md

 ### sims_maf and maf_contrib ###

-You will also need to have sims_maf and maf_contrib installed on your system.
+If you want to run the metrics that go into the figure of merit, you will also need to have sims_maf and maf_contrib installed on your system.
 Instructions for installing both are at the following link:

 <a href="https://community.lsst.org/t/up-and-running-with-sims-maf-contrib/383" target="_blank">https://community.lsst.org/t/up-and-running-with-sims-maf-contrib/383</a>